Infiniti - Check what’s available

 Welcome to the Library

-Pupils are welcome to use the library at any point during their school day as long as they are reading or working, except Friday lunchtimes and after school when the games in the library maybe used.
+Pupils are welcome to use the library at any point during their school day as long as they are reading or working, except Friday lunchtimes and after school when some games may be played.

 The purpose of the library is to;